u3a-siteworks-development/u3a-siteworks-core/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
+= 1.2.0 =
+* Tested with WordPress 6.8
+* Feature 1130: Add option to hide list of events & groups on venue pages
+* Feature 1125: Events now sorted by time as well as date
 * Bug 1121: Duplicate entries in the reference lists for venues/contacts
-* Bug 1119: Provide validation of date format for u3a Notice start or end date = 1.1.6 =
+* Bug 1119: Provide validation of date format for u3a Notice start or end date
+* Feature 1105: Add new sorting and selection facilities to the 'u3a notice list' block
+* Bug 1103: Line breaks missing from search results
+* Code refactored to access plugin update service via configuration plugin = 1.1.6 =
 * Added documentation u3a Siteworks Core structure.odt
 * Refactored code for ease of future maintenance